jswaff/chess4j/README.md

 ```

 The above command would allocate 256 MB to each of the two tables used in the main search,
 and 256 MB to the pawn hash table, for a total of 256 MB * 3 = 768 MB.
-(And execute
-the wac.epd test suite.)

 Winboard / XBoard has an option to specify the maximum memory usage, and chess4j does
 respect that.
 The allocation strategy is to give each of the three tables equal share.